Apply for a bursary

 How to apply

-Please complete this application form paying particular attention to the Bursary Application Guidelines prior to completing the form.
+Please complete this ICASF Bursary Application Form and Guidelines 2020 paying particular attention to the Bursary Application Guidelines prior to completing the form.
 Once we have received your completed application together with supporting documentation we will acknowledge receipt and consider the evidence and references that you have submitted.

 A committee of ICAS Foundation Trustees will review all of the information submitted when making a decision.